How we research & rate

 | Aircraft performance | Published manufacturer / industry planning specs | Flight-time estimates; nonstop capability per category |

-| Charter hourly rates | Published industry hourly-rate ranges (typical market, not a live feed) | The price-range estimate |
+| Charter pricing | Live indicative estimate from our charter partner (Villiers), refreshed in real time; published industry hourly-rate ranges as a fallback | The price-range estimate |

 We publish guidance only for jet-capable airports — not the tens of thousands of grass or gravel strips in the raw data.